brynnstafford/Production/README.md

 # sample.fxml
 code for the structure of the production log, with help from scene builder
 # style.css
-code for the color, font, and other formatas of the production log
+code for the color, font, and other formats of the production log

 # Problem Statement
 Scenario